-On February 17, 2022, the REIT filed a short-form base shelf prospectus ("base shelf prospectus").
-The base shelf prospectus is valid for a 25-month period, during which time the REIT may issue the following securities: (i) Units; (ii) preferred units; (iii) unsecured debt securities; (iv) subscription receipts exchangeable for Units and/or other securities of the REIT; (v) warrants exercisable to acquire Units and/or other securities of the REIT; and (vi) securities comprised of more than one of Units, debt securities, subscription receipts and/or warrants offered together as a unit, or any combination thereof in amounts, at prices and on terms based on market conditions at the time of sale and set forth in an accompanying prospectus supplement, for an aggregate offering amount of up to \$500,000.
+On February 17, 2022, the REIT filed a short-form base shelf prospectus ("Base Shelf Prospectus").
+The Base Shelf Prospectus was valid for a 25-month period, during which time the REIT may issue the following securities: (i) Units; (ii) preferred Units; (iii) unsecured debt securities; (iv) subscription receipts exchangeable for Units and/or other securities of the REIT; (v) warrants exercisable to acquire Units and/or other securities of the REIT; and (vi) securities comprised of more than one of Units, debt securities, subscription receipts and/or warrants offered together as a unit, or any combination thereof in amounts, at prices and on terms based on market conditions at the time of sale and set forth in an accompanying prospectus supplement, for an aggregate offering amount of up to \$500,000.
+The Base Shelf Prospectus expired on March 17, 2024.

-AT-THE-MARKET ("ATM") EQUITY PROGRAM
+At-the-Market ("ATM") Equity Program

-On April 21, 2022, the REIT filed a prospectus supplement to establish an ATM Program that allows the REIT to issue up to \$50 million of Units to the public, at the REIT's discretion, and expires coterminous with the base shelf prospectus.
+On April 21, 2022, the REIT filed a prospectus supplement to establish an ATM program that allows the REIT to issue up to \$50 million of Units to the public, at the REIT's discretion, and expires coterminous with the Base Shelf Prospectus, which has expired on March 17, 2024.